 Non-controlling interests are that part of the net results of operations and of net assets of a subsidiary attributable to the interests which are not owned directly or indirectly by the equity holders of the Company.
 They are shown separately in the consolidated statement of comprehensive income, statement of changes in equity and balance sheet.
 Total comprehensive income is attributed to the non-controlling interests based on their respective interests in a subsidiary, even if this results in the non-controlling interests having a deficit balance.

-(ii) Acquisition of businesses
+(b) Disposals of subsidiaries or businesses